menandmice/micetro_docs/guides/user-manual/configuring_cloud.rst

 Adding a cloud service
 ----------------------

-The following are the steps that are needed to start using a cloud service in Men & Mice.
+The following are the steps that are needed to start using a cloud service in Men&Mice.

 1. File > New > Cloud Service.
 Access the Cloud service wizard by right clicking Cloud Services in the Object Browser of the Management Console and selecting "New Cloud Service ..." or highlight "Cloud Services" in the Object Browser and clicking the "+" sign in the manager window.